Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/aes.md

 make runsim
 ```

 The simulation is executed with 256 input words (128-bit) along with pre-defined KEY.
-You can modified the simulation options in the **~/aes/runsim_aes_xsim.sh** file.
+You can modify the simulation options in the **~/aes/runsim_aes_xsim.sh** file.
 After simulation finishes, a waveform dump file called **work.tb_aes.wdb** is generated, in which you can view the interface waveform.
 The following image shows an example interface waveform.

 <div align="center">
 <img src="./images/aes_waveform.png" alt="AES waveform" >